 Winter is the perfect time for gardeners to give back by volunteering time, while our gardens lie dormant!
-While perusing seed catalogs and planning this year’s garden, plan ahead to combine your love of Gardening with giving back to the community: Organize a gleaning of remaining food crops in your community garden to go back […]
+While perusing seed catalogs and planning this year’s garden, start planning ahead to combine your love of gardening with giving back to the community as a volunteer: Organize a gleaning of remaining food crops in your community […]

 Success can be measured in more ways than just the number of heads of lettuce or bunches of carrots!
 Having members of your community garden participate in evaluations will help you better understand the good work going on in your community garden, and it will help you improve areas where members see room for growth. […]